For a full list of other Audio Visual events worldwide see the Calendar on www.avnews.org.uk

 Download PDF Brochure with Full Details of the weekend Download xls Booking Form to return Electronically

-Download PDF Booking Form to Print & return by Post Closing Date 27th October
+Download PDF Booking Form to Print & return by Post Entries Now Closed but you can still Book to Attend

 Friday 29th November - Evening Speaker Ken & Carol Wilson - Phase 4 Films